adinapoli/haskell-exchange-2015/slides/slides.md

 \note {
 I have mentioned the word reflection, and not by chance.
-A reflection is a single feedback unit which can be formed by one of more videos, which are uploaded by the teachers and that other teachers (when invited) can watch and comment on.
+A reflection is a single feedback unit which can be formed by one of more videos, which are uploaded by teachers and that other teachers (when invited) can watch and comment on.
 }